 Use a position where you will be able to see yourself between the legs.
 You can sit while propping yourself up on your elbows in bed or stand with one leg placed on the toilet seat or a chair.
 Use a handheld mirror and make use of some extra lighting.

 WHAT TO LOOK FOR?

 Every vulva is different.
 There is no one specific way that genitals are supposed to look.
-However, the skin should generally be a consistent color without dark and light areas/circles.
+However, the skin should be a consistent colour without dark and light areas/circles.
 Some small darker places can be natural, but make sure there are no wounds, blisters, or rashes.